 Make more merry this season with this easy Slow Cooker Mulled Wine

 Seriously, do it.
-Whether you’re new to mulled wine or a mulled wine newbie you’ve got to give this recipe a try.
-It’s perfect for entertaining or for post-caroling – people still carol, right?
-If not, they should.
-Because singing brings people together and we can all use more connection in our lives.
-You literally just dump everything into the slow cooker and let the oranges, cinnamon, cloves and anise infuse the red wine.
-It can’t get much easier than that.
+Whether you’re a long-time fan of mulled wine or a mulled wine newbie you’ve got to give this recipe a try.
+It’s perfect for low-key entertaining during the holiday season, or for warming up after sledding or other outdoor adventure.
+You literally just dump everything into the slow cooker and let the oranges, cinnamon, cloves, and anise infuse the red wine while you get outside and enjoy some fresh air.
+It just doesn’t get much easier than that!

 - 2 oranges, sliced into rounds